-April 26th: A second round of presidential elections sees new nominee Paul von Hindenburg (48 per cent of the vote) defeat Wilhelm Marx (45 per cent).
+April 26th: The second round of presidential elections sees new nominee Paul von Hindenburg (48 per cent of the vote) defeat Wilhelm Marx (45 per cent).

-May 12th: Hindenburg is sworn in as second president of the Weimar Republic.
+May 12th: Hindenburg is sworn in as the second president of the Weimar Republic.

 July: France begins withdrawing its troops from the Ruhr.
 The withdrawal is complete by the following month.